Chart Color Schemes

 Higgins's population aligns closely with national norms in age terms

-Higgins's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to Australia's median age of 38.
-Compared to the Australian Capital Territory, Higgins has a higher concentration of residents aged 75-84 (8.6%) but fewer residents aged 25-34 (14.2%).
-Between the 2021 Census and the latest data, the percentage of residents aged 75 to 84 has grown from 7.2% to 8.6%, while those aged 85+ increased from 1.4% to 2.6%.
-Conversely, the percentages of residents aged 65 to 74 and 55 to 64 have declined to 6.9% and 8.3%, respectively, from their previous figures of 8.3% and 9.7%.
-Demographic modeling indicates that Higgins's age profile will change significantly by 2041.
+Higgins's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to the Australian median of 38.
+Compared to the Australian Capital Territory, Higgins has a higher proportion of residents aged 75-84 (8.6%) but fewer residents aged 25-34 (14.2%).
+Between the 2021 Census and the present, the percentage of residents aged 75-84 has increased from 7.2% to 8.6%, while the percentage of residents aged 85+ has risen from 1.4% to 2.6%.
+Conversely, the percentage of residents aged 65-74 has declined from 8.3% to 6.9%, and the percentage of residents aged 55-64 has dropped from 9.7% to 8.3%.
+Demographic modeling suggests that Higgins's age profile will change significantly by 2041.
 The 85+ cohort is projected to grow by 68%, adding 57 residents to reach 143.
 Residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
-Meanwhile, the cohorts of residents aged 65-74 and 55-64 are expected to experience population declines.
+Meanwhile, the 65-74 and 55-64 age cohorts are expected to experience population declines.